 No matter how well your controls work in isolation in your app, users need to learn and remember those elements.
 This can readily lessen the adoption of your app by users.
 It is just like making your users learn a whole new language in order to be able to use your app.

-As such, avoiding the above mistakes can readily provide you with a plenty of opportunities to capitalize upon in the field of mobile app development and reap benefits.
+As such, avoiding the above mistakes can readily provide you with plenty of opportunities to capitalize upon in the field of mobile app development and reap benefits.